martinalebachew/BrenerBot/README.md

 ### Target platform doesn't have persistent storage?

 It is possible to configure BrenerBot for platforms that don't support persistent storage, by using environment variables and MongoDB.

-1. Create a MongoDB account for free and a new cluster for BrenerBot's data.
+Create a MongoDB account for free and add a new cluster for BrenerBot's data.
 This cluster should be used by one BrenerBot instance only.
-2. Set the following environment variables:
+Then, set the following environment variables:
    - `BOT_PREFIX` - identical to `botPrefix` in _config.json_.
 See usage above.
    - `PHONE_NUMBER` - identical to `phoneNumber` in _config.json_.
 See usage above.
    - `COUNTRY_CODE` - identical to `countryCode` in _config.json_.
 See usage above.